Periodicity of d-cluster-tilted algebras: Functors on maximal orthogonal subcategories

-In particular, $\C$ must contain all the projectives in $\B$, and we have $\uB(\C,\C[i]) = 0$ for all $1 \leq i < d$.
-If $\C = \add(T)$ for an object $T \in \B$, then we say that $T$ is a $d$-cluster tilting object (in $\B$ or in $\uB$).
+We shall henceforth assume that $\C$ is a functorially finite, maximal $(d-1)$-orthogonal subcategory of $\B$ for some $d \geq 1$.
+In particular, $\C$ must contain all the projectives in $\B$ and we have $\uB(\C,\C[i]) = 0$ for all $1 \leq i < d$.
+It is also easy to see that the induced subcategory $\uC$ of $\uB$ remains functorially finite and maximal orthogonal, and thus we may also view $\uC$ as a maximal $(d-1)$-orthogonal subcategory of $\uB$.
+If $\C = \add(T)$ for an object $T \in \B$, then we say that $T$ is a {\it $d$-cluster tilting object} (in $\B$ or in $\uB$).
 Notice that in this case $\C$ will automatically be functorially finite.
+Indeed, $\uC$ will be a finite type subcategory of $\uB$, of which we are assuming the Hom-spaces are finite-dimensional over $k$.
+Thus, any $X \in \B$ has a right $\uC$-approximation $\ul{f} : C_0 \rightarrow X$ in $\uB$.
+Then the map $(f\ p): C_0 \oplus P \rightarrow X$, where $p : P \rightarrow X$ is a projective cover of $X$ in $\B$, gives a right $\C$-approximation of $X$.
+The existence of left $\C$-approximations is established dually.

 We point out that for $d=1$ this definition forces $\C = \B$, which brings us back essentially to the setting considered by Auslander and Reiten in \cite{SEAA} and Buchweitz in \cite{Buch}.
 With $\C$ and $d$ fixed we also define subcategories